Alakhshukla/erpAssignment/README.md

-in DASHBOARD i add some cords and graph which show our produc Customer etc details with graph which represent and compare our sales
+in DASHBOARD i add some cords and graph which show our product, Customer etc details with graph which represent and compare our sales

 i use react-graph + react-icons